zrubinrtc/CSS301Process/README.md

 While you aren't required to use your informational interview, you will lose points on both this paper and the Problem & Solution paper if neither use your informational interview.

-The information interview should be cited using a footnote and a reference section [^1].
+The information interview should be cited either using footnotes or a references section [^1].

-[^1] Rubin, Zak.
+[^1]: Rubin, Zak.
 Personal interview.
 26 January 2026.

 ---